Air Canada: Ownership

 Air Canada became fully privatized in 1989, and its variable voting shares are traded on the Toronto Stock Exchange (TSX:AC), and, since 29 July 2016, on OTCQX International Premier in the US under the single ticker symbol "ACDVF".
-As of April 2021, the Government of Canada owns approximately 6.4% of Air Canada.

 Currently, the Air Canada Public Participation Act (ACPPA) limits ownership of Air Canada's voting interests by non-residents of Canada to a maximum of 25%.
 The Canada Transportation Act (CTA) also requires that Canadians own and control at least 75% of the voting interests of licensed Canadian carriers.
 Accordingly, Air Canada's articles contain restrictions to ensure that it remains "Canadian" as defined under the CTA.

 Executives

 Prior to 1976, Air Canada was a department of the Canadian National Railway (CNR), helmed by a department head who reported to the President of CNR.
 Since 1976, the following have been CEO and President: